Quantifying Quantum Computational Advantage on a Processor of Ultracold Atoms: Multi-point density correlation functions

-From the atom-number-resolved readout, we extract multi-point correlations up to 14th-order in the largest size of $L=32$.
+From the atom-number-resolved readout, we extract multi-point correlations up to 14th-order in the largest size of $L=64$.
 The connected correlations are genuine many-body correlations, signalling the multipartite entanglement \cite{Rispoli2019a}.
-As shown in Fig. \ref{fig:cor}, the enhanced higher-order correlations in the thermalized phase contrasts with those in the MBL phase.
-The experimental data are consistent with predictions from simulations of the SE in systems below 20 sites.
-Above that, it is infeasible for the SE algorithm.
-Therefore, we employ the time-dependent variational principle (TDVP) algorithm for the classical simulation in the 32-site system.
-We find that the predicted values from the TDVP simulations are smaller than the experimental data.
-This deviation is attributed to the cut-off of the bond dimension in the TDVP simulation which involves less entanglement and cannot capture the higher-order correlations (Supplementary Materials).
-Moreover, higher-order correlations are impossibly accessed by samples generated by mock-up samplers merely containing lower-order correlations \cite{Zhong2021a}.
-This evidence further verifies the hardness for classically simulating this many-body system.\\
+As shown in Fig. \ref{fig:cor}, the enhanced higher-order correlations in the thermalized phase contrast with those in the MBL phase.
+The experimental data are consistent with predictions from simulations of the SE in systems up to 20 sites.
+Beyond that, it is infeasible for the SE algorithm.
+Therefore, we employ instead the MPS-based time-dependent variational principle (TDVP) algorithm for the classical simulation in the 32-site chain and $32\times2$ ladder as approximations of the experiments.
+To account for the finite sampling effect, we set the number of samples to be exactly the same for a fair comparison between experiments and classical simulations and between thermalized phase and MBL phase.